bjdash/apic-docs/dashboard.md

 ### What's next?

-Well APIC allows you to share stuff with your friends/colleague by creating a team.
+APIC allows you to share stuff with your friends/colleague by creating a team.
 Lets[ create a team and add some members](/dashboard/team-management.md).